RebelToolbox/RebelDocumentation/tutorials/best_practices/notifications.rst

    priority over initialization values.

-2. **Exported value assignment:** If instancing from a scene rather than a script, Godot will assign the exported value to replace the initial value defined in the script.
+2. **Exported value assignment:** If instancing from a scene rather than a script, Rebel Engine will assign the exported value to replace the initial value defined in the script.

 As a result, instantiating a script versus a scene will affect both the